 Salt and Water Intake

-Heavy sweating due to exercise requires equal replacement of fluids and salt.
+Heavy sweating due to exercise requires equal replacement of fluids, salt and potassium.
 Since your body can loose up to two liters of water per hour in extreme conditions, and each liter can contain between 1 gram and 2 grams of salt, you can see just how much salt is needed to perform at an optimal level.
 To put this into perspective, a full teaspoon of salt contains around 2 grams of salt.
 If you’re out riding or racing all day, you could be drinking a gallon or more of water, and you would need four teaspoons of salt!

 So here is the breakdown of salt and water intake for an average 160 pound action athlete: